FIRST Robotics Competition - Winning Chances

 The FIRST Robotics Competition (FRC) is a high school level robotics competition, in which “[u]nder strict rules and limited time and resources, teams of high school students are challenged to build industrial-size robots to play a difficult field game in alliance with other teams.”
 It combines “the excitement of sport with the rigors of science and technology”.

 One of the key features of FRC is that robot/team competes not individually, but in alliance with other teams.
 So, it is important for teams to “scout” other teams as potential alliance partners.
 Various methodologies/models to evaluate each team’s potential contribution were developed.
-One of the popular models is called Expected Points Added (EPA) model that produces predicted probabilities of winning for the alliance based on the past performances of each team in the alliance, as well as teams in the opposition alliance.
-As such, there is a desire/need to assess how good the EPA model prediction is.
+One of the popular models is called Expected Points Added (EPA) model.

 By the end of this activity, you will be able to: